Fireball11/BinaryTreeSort/README.md

 # BinaryTreeSort
-Its my trying to create a binary tree sort on JS.
+Its my try to create a binary tree sort on JS.

 ## First try
 Tree was made, but i cant solve how to take variables.<br>